 The Mobile App Development Companies

 These people offer to build you an app, for a teeny tiny fee.
-Most small businesses will not get
+Most small businesses will never get

 App Development Wall of Shame

 Sticking my hand up here and declaring I am biased on this one.
 Yes, I build websites.
 No, there is no way on earth that I would spam the crap out of people I don’t know or have never met to try to get them to let me build their website.

 An effective website delivers you leads and new clients.
 Having to spam people silly to try and get leads is the mark of a business that is dodgy and ineffective.
 If they can’t get leads from their own website, how good are they going to be at getting results for your website?

 If you get an unsolicited email about your website, then feel free to shred it – accompanied by gloriously waving middle fingers.